HLR/DomiKnowS/developer/INFERENCE.md

 The method retrieves the constrains from the knowledge graph associated with the Data Graph.
 The solver translates constrains defined in the graph to the equivalent logical expressions.
-The `regr.solver.ilpBooleanMethods.ilpBooleanProcessor` encodes basic logical expressions into the ILP equations.
+The `domiknows.solver.ilpBooleanMethods.ilpBooleanProcessor` encodes basic logical expressions into the ILP equations.
 Supported logical operations are:

 - "NOT": `notVar()`,
 - "AND": `and2Var`, `andVar()`,